Ornate Pixels: Electronics

 Proper battery charging is essential for its longevity.
 Overcharging can reduce the battery's performance and even cause it to deteriorate quickly.
 In this article, I have shown how to make a 12-volt battery charger with an automatic cutoff using an IRFZ44N MOSFET and a TL431 adjustable shunt regulator.
 This charger will automatically stop charging once the battery is fully charged, protecting it from overcharging.

-With this Smart charger, you can charge a 12V/7AH UPS battery (sealed lead-acid-SLA) or any battery of equivalent size.
+With this Smart Charger, you can charge a 12V/7AH sealed lead-acid-SLA battery (UPS Battery) or any battery of equivalent size.
 You can use a 30-watt solar panel or a 13- to 15-volt, minimum 2.5-ampere AC transformer for the input voltage.
 This project is beneficial for those who are interested in electronics and love DIY projects.

 Note: To charge the battery with an AC transformer, the transformer must convert the AC to DC using the necessary rectifier and a 2200µF capacitor.
 Then, connect the positive from there to the "VIN" of the charger circuit.

-DIY 12-Volt Battery Auto Cut Off Charger Schematic Circuit Diagram
+DIY 12-Volt Battery Auto Cut-Off Battery Charger Schematic Circuit Diagram

-Here is the tested circuit diagram of a 12V/7AH UPS battery (Sealed Lead-Acid-SLA) charger.
+Here is the tested circuit diagram of a 12V/7AH sealed lead-acid-SLA battery (Sealed Lead-Acid-SLA) charger.
 This charger can charge any other 12-volt battery within 10A/H. It can be used with a 20-watt solar panel or by inputting the DC voltage of a 14-volt/3A AC transformer into it.

 This image is a schematic circuit diagram of a DIY 12-volt auto-cutoff battery charger using an IRFZ44N MOSFET and a TL431 shunt regulator.